 Review all of the details for the PAR request.
 The provider may change the Request Details and Statement of Medical Necessity or upload different/additional documents, if necessary, before selecting the Attest and Submit button.

-After the PAR is submitted by the health care provider, the drafted PAR for both the delegated user and the provider will be moved from the Draft eForms tab, to the Submitted eForms tab and the Prior Auth > Active tab.
+After the PAR is submitted, the PAR for both the delegated user and the provider will be in the Submitted eForms tab and the Prior Auth > Active tab.

 Prior Auth > Active Tab